 If you’re wondering whether this method would be good or bad for your investment portfolio, it will largely depend on your risk profile and experience level.

 With that said, some of the main benefits of after hours trading include:

 - Convenience – Depending on individual circumstances, it allows some investors to trade at more convenient and flexible times

 - Get ahead of the game – Investing with an after hours strategy allows you to react to news and events quickly before the normal trading day begins

 - Price opportunities – Volatility in these markets can reveal some appealing prices when trading after hours.
 Investors will look to capitalize on these price swings

 - Tough competition – The after hours market may not seem entirely fair to opportunistic traders, who will still have to compete with institutional investors that have access to better technology and resources.

-- Risk of volatility – Dramatic price fluctuations can occur more frequently in after hours trading and is therefore not a recommended strategy for beginners.
-You can easily observe this market behaviour on a live price chart.
+- Risk of volatility – Dramatic price fluctuations can occur more frequently and is, therefore, not a recommended strategy for beginners.
+You can easily observe this market behavior on a live price chart.

 - Lower liquidity – There is generally a lower volume of market participants during off-peak times.
 If you need to quickly close out a position, there may not be any buyers or sellers.
 For example, say you wanted to sell your GameStop (GME) shares for $300, but the highest bid for your shares might only be $290.
 If you choose to keep your price, there is a possibility that your order may not even be executed.